 The primary activity at Keene Pumpkin Festival is the spectacular display of jack-o’-lanterns, as always!
 But after families find their pumpkins and admire all the others, we encourage you to linger Downtown.
 Enjoy the fine restaurants and explore the space—a quintessential New England Downtown in autumn.

 Downtown Association Trick-or-Treat.
-Participating Downtown establishments are hosting traditional trick-or-treat two days before Halloween!
+Participating Downtown establishments host traditional trick-or-treat a few days before Halloween!
 2-3:30pm.
-Kids will want to come in costume to the festival, join the parade and check out beautiful Downtown Keene’s shops and restaurants hosting trick-or-treat.
+Kids come in costume to the festival, join the parade and check out beautiful Downtown Keene’s shops and restaurants hosting trick-or-treat.

 Other Pumpkin Festivals to Check Out

 Milford, NH: Milford Pumpkin Festival